TUDelft-MUDE/book/book/numerical_methods_for_PDEs/advection_diffusion_eq.md

 ```

-We first deals with the numerical solution of stationary advection-diffusion equation {eq}`advdifs` and then that of instationary advection-diffusion equation {eq}`advdifi` in a separate section.
+We first deals with the numerical solution of stationary advection-diffusion equation {eq}`advdifs` and then that of instationary advection-diffusion equation {eq}`advdifi` in separate sections.
-In particular we dive into the role and the meaning of central differences and the first order upwind scheme with respect to the numerical solution.
+In particular we dive into the role and the meaning of central differences and the first order upwind scheme with respect to the numerical solution of the particular PDE.
-In this context, we will explore the typical phenomenon of **wiggles**.
+In this context, we will explore the common phenomenon like **wiggles** and **numerical diffusion**.
-This is a numerical artifact caused by central differences, and we will explore how to reduce it through diffusion, either physical and/or numerical.
+Wiggles are a numerical artifact caused by central differences and numerical diffusion is typically created by the first order upwind scheme.
+In this section, we will explore how to reduce wiggles through diffusion, either physical and/or numerical.

 ```{note}